Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

   [247]: https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00363

 `mprob` (Default = 2.70)
-:   Membrane probe radius in Å. This is used to specify the highly different lipid molecule accessibility versus that of the water. ([ref.][248])
+:   Membrane probe radius (in Å).
+This is used to specify the highly different lipid molecule accessibility versus that of the water. ([ref.][248])

   [248]: https://pubs.acs.org/doi/abs/10.1021/acs.jctc.7b00382

 `mthick` (Default = 40)
-:   Membrane thickness in Å. This is different from the previous default of 20 Å.
+:   Membrane thickness (in Å).
+This is different from the previous default of 20 Å.

 `mctrdz` (Default = 0.0)
-:   Membrane center in Å in the z direction.
+:   Membrane center (in Å) in the z direction.
 Default is 0.0 - membrane centered at the center of the protein.

 `poretype` (Default = 1)
 :   Turn on and off the automatic depth-first search method to identify the pore. ([ref.][248])